-The one thing I do wish the pillow came with is it’s own cotton carry bag.
-Due to the nature of a transit pillow you’ll be taking it out and about with you and setting it down in the airport and plane.
+The one thing I do wish the pillow came with is its own cotton carry bag.
+Due to the nature of a transit pillow, you’ll be taking it out and about with you and will need to set it down in the airport and plane.
 It would be good to carry it in a breathable but lightweight bag to keep it clean when not in use.
 I’ve re-purposed a cotton drawstring bag emblazoned with a clothing store brand but it does the job and the handles loop easily over the pull up handle on my suitcase.

 Size and Weight

 The major downside of travelling with a transit pillow is it’s something else to fit into your luggage limit and carry.
 Tempur is a dense material meaning that the pillow weighs around 475g (according to my baking scales) and measures 30 x 28 x 8 cm.
 How well that fits into your allowance and bag is going to depend a lot on what sort of traveller you are and how much you value your comfort.